-Mental health advocacy includes a variety of different actions aimed at changing the major structural and attitudinal barriers to achieving positive mental health outcomes in populations.
-The concept was initially developed to reduce stigma and discrimination and to promote the human rights of persons with mental disorders.
+Mental health advocacy includes a variety of different efforts and actions aimed at changing issues around mental health.
+It was initially developed to reduce stigma and discrimination and to promote the human rights of persons with mental disorders.

 A mental health advocate speaks out about mental health issues to help others become aware of or gain knowledge of those issues, or to draw attention to those issues to change them.

 Advocacy efforts could include: